The Age of Consent at Aviva Studios

 Among the performers is Planningtorock, whose work has long explored gender, queerness and desire through warped, emotionally charged electronic music.
 They are joined by Tom Rasmussen, whose debut album Body Building blends dark dance-pop with drag history and dysphoria, and BISHI – a composer, producer and performer whose work moves between experimental electronics, classical influences and South Asian musical traditions.

 Reinterpreted by a new generation of artists, The Age of Consent is both a celebration and a continuation of Bronski Beat’s legacy, placing the band’s seminal album in dialogue with the lives and voices of queer and trans artists working today.
 Rehearing these songs now becomes a reminder of what music can do – not only reflecting struggle but helping shape the culture around it.
-In bringing these songs back to the stage, the production revisits a pivotal moment in LGBTIQA+ cultural history while issuing a collective call to action for the work still to be done in the fight for queer and trans rights.
+In revisiting a pivotal moment in LGBTIQA+ cultural history, the production issues a collective call to action for the work still to be done in the fight for queer and trans rights.

 What's on at Aviva Studios